-We continued meeting both traveling families and long-term expats, living unconventionally in myriad ways—from backpacking, to RVing, to finding jobs a year at a time in different spots.
-It was a good reminder that, just like long-term travel and location-independent living, there’s a million ways to live.
+We continued meeting both traveling families and long-term expats, living unconventionally in myriad ways—from backpacking to RVing, to finding jobs a year at a time in different spots.
+It was a good reminder that, just like long-term travel and location-independent living, there are a million ways to live.

 For some of us, it’s good to work for ourselves and set our own schedules.
 Other people thrive in a team environment with a supervisor and clear-cut expectations.
 Some families are at their best because they pour in to their neighborhood public school, while others flourish in homeschooling.
 And still others take all this a year at a time, deciding what’s best for the whole family and its members within particular seasons (that’s us).

 It’s beautiful that we’re all different, and that there’s no one right way to live life.
 This is why I love the definition of simple living as living holistically with your life’s purpose.
 It’s not a master set of do’s and don’ts.